aleksejst/GnCD_CourseProject/Codebook.md

 ## Data Manipulation

 Data was extracted from the abovementioned files and then combined in a single dataframe.
-Efforts were made to preserve correct order of the data fileds.
-Please refer to _Readme.MD_ included in this repository for more details on the R script used to manipulate data.
+Efforts were made to preserve correct order of the data fields.
+Please refer to _Readme.MD_ included in thisrepository for more details on the R script used to manipulate data.

 The resulting dataframe contained 10299 observations of 563 Variables.

 Only columns containing records of the variables related to __mean__ and __standard deviation__ of certain readings were used to produce the tidy data.
 Filtering of the variables was based on their names.

-The following patterns were used as a filetring criteria *Standard Deviation:
+The following patterns were used as a filtering criteria *Standard Deviation:
  * std()
 *Mean:
  * mean()
  * meanFreq()

-Filtering reducted the number of variables to 81.
+Filtering reduced the number of variables to 81.

 Aggregation was performed by calculating mean values of each variable for each Subject/Activity group.
-There was a total of 30 subjects and 6 activites, resulting in 180 Subject/Activity groups.
+There was a total of 30 subjects and 6 activities, resulting in 180 Subject/Activity groups.

 The final dataframe that was imported to _DataTidy.txt_ contained 180 observations of 81 variables.

-The reamining feature-vector variables are:
+The remaining feature-vector variables are:

  [1] "tBodyAcc-mean()-X"
  [2] "tBodyAcc-mean()-Y"